How to measure glass for a staircase

 If you're a homeowner measuring glass for a staircase that's yet to be installed, you just need to provide the installer with the available space where the staircase will be installed.

-replace or augment a staircase, however, the process is a little more involved.
+If you're measuring glass to replace or augment a staircase, however, the process is a little more involved.

 First, you need to measure the height and width.
 You take the height by measuring from the top of the base rail to the underside of the handrail.
 For the width, you measure the horizontal distance between the posts (or "newels") at either end.